rh-mobb/rosa-workshop-content/rosa-content/200-ops/idp.md

     --username-claims preferred_username
     ```

+1. Logout from your OpenShift Web Console and browse back to the Console URL (`rosa describe cluster -c ${WS_USER/_/-} -o json | jq -r '.console.url'` if you have forgotten it) and you should see a new option to login called `Cognito`.
+Select that, and log in using your workshop AWS credentials.

+    !!! warning "If you do not see a new **Cognito** login option, wait a few more minutes as this process can take a few minutes to deploy across the cluster and revisit the Console URL."

 1. Next, let's give Cluster Admin permissions to your Amazon Cognito user by running the following commands:

     ```bash